fedeb95/pin/README.md

 <h2>History</h2>

 I wanted to test some ideas I had in mind for my Raspberry Pi, but I didn't have it with me.
-So I made this really tiny library which acts as a wrapper for Rpi.GPIO.
+So I made this really tiny library which acts as a wrapper for RPi.GPIO.

 <h2>Usage Example</h2>